-I’m a big fan of Sandra Dallas’ adult historical fiction so I couldn’t wait to read this book for middle grade readers.
-It didn’t disappoint.
-The story follows Emmy and her parents traveling west from Illinois to Colorado by covered wagon.
+The chapter book about western expansion follows Emmy and her parents traveling west from Illinois to Colorado by covered wagon.
 Dallas does a great job of character development, so we become just as concerned as Emmy when we see a fellow traveler being mistreated by her husband.
 We worry when Emmy finds a dog and hope her father lets her keep it.
 I found this absolutely engaging and informative about the historical period, too.

 Hardscrabble by Sandra Dallas (ages 8 – 12)